arminsabouri/ohttp-nostr-nip/ohttp-nostr.md

 The request query parameter MUST contain a single NIP-1 `REQ` subscription filter message.

-* A filter MUST be included in the query string. // TODO: decide on the encoding and query param
+* A filter MUST be included in the query string with the key `filter`. // TODO: decide on the encoding
 * The encoding format for this filter (hexified JSON vs. URL-encoded JSON) remains an open question.

-// TODO: describe the response format
+Relays MUST return a `200 OK` response with the inner BHTTP response if the request is valid.
+The response MUST be formatted as new line delimited JSON.

 ### Key configuration lifetime